makeen-project/amazon-location-features-demo-android-fork/extra/documents/Android - Migrating from Google Maps to Amazon Location Service.md

 ### Add a heat map (Data Layers)

 Google Maps supports data layer functionality, allowing you to overlay data on the map.
 This feature is not available natively with Amazon Location service.

+1. Google Maps provides a heatmap layer as part of the `com.google.maps.android:android-maps-utils` library and adds a heat map with the `HeatmapTileProvider` method.
+2. Amazon Location Service utilizes MapLibre's `addLayer` function.
+Typically, you'd first add a source using `addSource` and then add a layer referencing this source.

 #### With Google Maps